 Which? (a lobbying organisation) has started a campaign to end baffling terms and conditions.
 They want to make it simple to know what you are signing up for.

-In October 2015, the Consumer Rights Act requires terms to be fair, transparent and prominent.
+Since October 2015, the Consumer Rights Act has required terms to be fair, transparent and prominent.
 Transparent and prominent respectively mean:

 - expressed in plain and intelligible language and (in the case of a written term) legible